 The present findings therefore confirm that trade in hawksbill carapace products is prevalent in Nicaragua.
 Some respondents perceived this trade to be decreasing nationally, although it has not been possible to confirm this trend.
 Some reports in the literature help understand the persistence of trade over time, such as market surveys by RCA in 2001 which identified hawksbill items for sale in 21 establishments and three roving merchants across 11 sites.
 They found several hawksbill items available at Managua airport - several such items were also found at this site during the present study.
-An inventory by MARENA in 2002 also identified 41 merchants of hawksbill items across the country, mainly in Masaya and Managua.
-A survey by Harrison et al. (2017), which identified hawksbill items in 114 stores surveyed in 16 coastal and inland locations, also found the largest availability of products to be recorded in Managua and Masaya.
+An inventory by MARENA in 2002 also identified 41 merchants of hawksbill items in 114 stores surveyed in 16 coastal and inland locations, also found the largest availability of products to be recorded in Managua and Masaya.

 Harrison et al. (2017) found Nicaragua to display the most widespread availability of hawksbill products among nine Latin American countries surveyed.
-Humber et al. (2014) found Nicaragua to have the second largest legal marine turtle fishery in the world, and Lagueux et al. (2014) found that, at least 8,169 ±2,182 green turtles have been taken per year in Nicaragua from 1991 to 2011.
+Humber et al. (2014) found Nicaragua to have the second largest legal marine turtle fishery in the world, and Lagueux et al. (2014) found that, at least 8,169 \pm 2,182 green turtles have been taken per year in Nicaragua from 1991 to 2011.
 Of interest is an assessment of the green turtle fishery for the years from 1991 to 2011 in the RAAS and RAAN by Lagueux et al. (2014), which found a statistically significant decline in catch rates overall for this period (although this decline must be interpreted cautiously, according to those authors).
-It has been previously suggested that the green turtle fishery in Nicaragua is unsustainable (Campbel, 2003, cited in Lagueux et al., 2014) and marine turtle foraging aggregations in Nicaragua are known to be of mixed stock, depicting the potential of take to impact populations occurring in other countries in the wider Caribbean, including Colombia and Panama.
+It has been previously suggested that the green turtle fishery in Nicaragua are known to be of mixed stock, depicting the potential of take to impact populations occurring in other countries in the wider Caribbean, including Colombia and Panama.